minprog/app-studio/info/20 Policies.md

 ## Collaboration

-All work that you do toward fulfillment of this course's expectations must be the work of you and your partner (if applicable).
-Collaboration with anyone other than the partner with whom you begin the course is not permitted unless one of the course's heads approves a change of partner in writing.
+All work that you do toward fulfillment of this course's expectations must be the work of you and your partners (if applicable).
+Collaboration with anyone other than the partners with whom you begin the course is not permitted unless one of the course's heads approves a change of partner in writing.
 Partners must contribute equitably to each milestone: you may not implement most or all of some project's milestone and submit it on behalf of your two-person team.

 You may read and comment upon classmates' code toward fulfillment of projects' code reviews but only for classmates whose code is assigned to you by the